albertusk95/albertusk95.github.io/_posts/ComputerOrg/BufferLab/2016-07-04-Call-Good-Night.md

 0x55683668 <_reserved+1037928>:  | 0x00000000  | 0xf7fd6000  | 0x00000000  | 0x08048db7
 0x55683678 <_reserved+1037944>:  | 0x00000e16  | 0x0000000a  | 0x00000000  | 0x08048d0c

-We use command **x/20x $esp** to see the content of stack frame of the current function as much as 20 blocks with the address of register %esp is at the very bottom, in this case it's located at 0x55683638.
+We use command **x/20x $esp** to see the contents of stack frame of the current function as much as 20 blocks with the address of register %esp is at the very bottom, in this case it's located at 0x55683638.
 Because the address of register %esp is the lowest and each block within the stack has an address with multiple of 4, we can calculate the address where our input **AAA** (**414141**) resides.

 From above illustration we can see that the stack's block that has value 0x00414141 is located at the second row, and it is our input.
-To prove our calculation in the right track, let we calculate the address starting from 0x55683638 (the content of this address is 0x55683650).
+To prove our calculation in the right track, let we calculate the address starting from 0x55683638 (the contents of this address is 0x55683650).

 Still using GDB, type this command: